NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/Design/Design-Overview.page.md

 {{render:path-diagram-R4-FHIR-data-model}}

 ### Design Approach
 The base FHIR R4 specification describes several methods of representing test reports and  [grouping observations](https://hl7.org/fhir/R4/observation.html#obsgrouping).
-The design approach that has been adopted as part of this specification is summarised below:
+The design approach that has been adopted as part of this implementation guide is summarised below:

 * <code>DiagnosticReport</code> contains the overall findings and clinical interpretation relating to one or more pathology tests.
 * Test results and test groups are defined as <code>Observations</code> (using distinct profiles) and are referenced from <code>DiagnosticReport</code> using <code>DiagnosticReport.result</code>.